“One Day, Soso and Dede will meet”

 The Project

 Between Gaza and Naples.
-A Childhood Story is a collaborative photo essay by Gaza-based photographer Mahmoud Abu Al-Qaraya and Raffaele Annunziata (tylerdurdan*), from Naples.
+A Childhood Story is a collaborative photo essay created by Gaza-based photographer Mahmoud Abu Al-Qaraya, now represented internationally by ZUMA Press (USA), and Naples-based photographer Raffaele Annunziata (tylerdurdan*).

-Through parallel images, it tells the everyday lives of two little girls — Raffaele’s daughter Dede and Soso, Mahmoud’s niece — showing that childhood should be universal: waking up, going to school, playing, smiling.
-Scenes that are simple in Naples become almost impossible in Gaza.
+Through parallel images, the project follows the everyday lives of two little girls — Raffaele’s daughter Dede and Soso, Mahmoud’s niece — revealing how childhood should be universal: waking up, going to school, playing, laughing.

 On one side, Mahmoud Abu Al-Qaraya, a 29-year-old photographer from Gaza, who after years of hard work and recognition saw his career and his life shattered by war: his family displaced four times, the loss of his camera — his only working tool — and a daily struggle against hunger, disease, and constant bombardment.